vinfreecs/genga/Documentation.md

 ##The master file: master.out
 The master file contains information about the used hardware and simulation progress.
 If an error occurs than the master file contains more details about that.

+# Irregular coodinate output #
+In the 'param.dat' file can be specified the name of a calendar file, using the argument 'Irregular output calendar = <fileName>'
+This file must contain line by line the desired output times of the coordinates in years.
+When this option is used, then output files with names OutIrr... similar to the orignial output files are created.
+They contain the coordinate outputs of the specified time.
+When the multi simulation mode is uses, then the time and time-step information is only read from the first sub-simulation and applied to all simulations synchronously.
+When the argument of 'Irregular output calendar' is equal to "-", or if this line is missing in the 'param.dat', then no irregular output files are generated

 # Restart a simulation #
 A simulation can be restarted from each coordinate output file, by using the -R time step console argument or specify a restart time in the 'param.dat' file.
 Before you restart a simulation you can also change things in the param.dat file, but the Output name must be the same as in the original run!
 To be able to restart a simulation, the corresponding coordinate output file, the corresponding line in the energy file and if used, the corresponding aeGrid file, must exist.